mscherer/ansible-role-httpd/README.md

 ## Self managed certificates

-For people who prefer to use certificates signed manually by a CA, the option `use_ssl` permit to enable SSL/TLS without managing the certificate.
+For people who prefer to use certificates signed manually by a CA, the option `use_tls` permit to enable SSL/TLS without managing the certificate.
 The key should be placed on /etc/pki/tls/private/$DOMAIN.key the certificate in /etc/pki/tls/certs/$DOMAIN.crt and the CA certificate in /etc/pki/tls/certs/$DOMAIN.ca.crt.